Rod O'Loan: Sporting career

-Rod O'Loan was born in Katoomba, New South Wales, on 26 March 1915 and enjoyed Rugby and Rugby League during his younger years.
-By the time he was at Sydney University, he excelled at Rugby League and joined the University club as a winger.
+Rod O'Loan was born in Katoomba, New South Wales, on 26 March 1915 and enjoyed Rugby Union and Rugby League during his younger years.
+By the time he was the University of Sydney, he excelled at Rugby League and joined the university club as a winger.

 O'Loan played for University in 1933 and 1934, scoring twelve tries in twenty-eight games.
 He then shifted to Easts in 1935 with his university teammate Ross McKinnon and became part of a champion back line which included Dave Brown, Fred Tottey, Jack Beaton, Ernie Norman and Viv Thicknesse, which broke many scoring record in 1935 with 131 tries in just sixteen regular season matches.
-O'Loan scored 76 tries in 82 games for the Tricolours before retiring at the end of 1941.
+O'Loan scored 76 tries in 82 games for Eastern Suburbs before retiring at the end of 1941.

-O'Loan participated in four premierships during a stellar career at the Tricolours: 1935, 1936, 1937 and 1940, but chose to never play at representative level due to study and corporate commitments.
+O'Loan participated in four premierships during a stellar career at Eastern Suburbs: 1935, 1936, 1937 and 1940, but chose to never play at representative level due to study and corporate commitments.